VinAIResearch/PointSWD/README.md

 To evaluate log files, follow the instruction in the `Evaluation` section on this [page](https://3dmatch.cs.princeton.edu/#geometric-registration-benchmark).

 ### Generation
-To generate latent codes of train/test sets of ShapeNet Chair and save them into a file:
+To generate latent codes of train/test sets of ShapeNet Chair and save them into a file: <br>
 In the file `generation/preprocess_config.json`, change `root` and `save_folder` to be `train` (or `test`), and run:
 ```
 bash generation/preprocess.sh